Home

 My wife can usually remember the same event or period of time in much greater detail than I. Even if your ability to remember things is very good, others will still remember things that you never will.
 Likewise, you'll remember things that they won't.

-This is due to individual perspective and only natural.
+This is due to individual perspective and is only natural.

 Other witnesses to these years might include grandparents, old family friend or other close associates or family members.